olebole/irafdoc/doc/proto.imextensions.rst

   <!-- BeginSection: 'EXAMPLES' -->
   <p>
   1. Get a list of image extensions in a CL string and use it to select header keywords.
-This illustrates the use of the <tt>"list"</tt> output and a CL variable.
+This illustrates the use of the <span style="font-family: monospace;">"list"</span> output and a CL variable.
   </p>
   <pre>